 Alex Gorsky was nominated and accepted to the U.S. Military Academy at West Point.
 After graduating in 1982, he served as a U.S. Army Ranger, finishing his military career with the rank of captain.
 “It was challenging and rewarding at the same time,” he said.
 "I learned a lot about leadership, service and the important role the academy has in shaping future leaders for our country.”

-Today, Gorsky serves as a mentor for military veterans transitioning to civilian life through programs like ACP AdvisorNet and the #BeThere campaign, a partnership between Johnson & Johnson and the U.S. Department of Veterans Affairs (VA) dedicated to supporting active and retired service members in need of mental health support and resources.
+Today, Gorsky serves as a mentor for military veterans transitioning to civilian life through the Travis Manion Foundation and programs like the #BeThere campaign, a partnership between Johnson & Johnson and the U.S. Department of Veterans Affairs (VA) dedicated to supporting active and retired service members in need of mental health support and resources.
 He believes it’s imperative that veterans and their families have this access, and that we continue to engage the public in this important conversation.

 Healthcare is the biggest challenge facing society today.
 And Johnson & Johnson works tirelessly to meet that challenge head-on, with Gorsky's leadership embodying that commitment.
 Today, Johnson & Johnson is among the largest corporate donors to global public health issues.